aretekzs/aretekzs.github.io/content/posts/fuzzing-ws.md

 As stated, WebSockets are complicated to fuzz.
 Their asynchronous, stateful nature breaks the usual assumptions that security tools rely on.

 To work around these challenges, this approach focuses on reliability and clarity.
-A new WebSocket connection is opened for payload case to avoid side effects from earlier payloads that might affect the application’s state.
+A new WebSocket connection is opened for each payload (to avoid side effects from earlier payloads that might affect the application’s state).
 If necessary (for example, with Socket.IO implementations), the scanner can wait a bit or send prerequisite messages before injecting the actual payload.
 Once the payload is sent, all incoming messages are captured during a configurable time window.

 Responses are stored in a structured format, including metadata such as message type (text or binary) and response time.
 This structured approach simplifies message correlation and enables more accurate behavioral analysis.